Example MSP

 Note that each account operates as its own control plane.

-A default namespace is automatically created for you within the account.
+The default and kube-system namespaces are automatically created for you within the account.
 This namespace corresponds to a Kubernetes Namespace in the Control Plane.

 Managed Service Provider: HttpBin

-Within the namespace, you can view and provision services from the Marketplace.
+Within the namespace, you can view and provision services.
 The HttpBin service demonstrates managed service provider capabilities.

 Create and provision your first service through Platform Mesh.